UPDATE 1-Uruguay inflation 0.15 pct in June, 12-month rate at 5.31 pct

 (Adds year-to-date inflation figure, central bank target range)

-MONTEVIDEO, July 5 Consumer prices in Uruguay inched 0.15 percent higher in June, bringing the 12-month inflation rate to 5.31 percent, according to data released by the government on Wednesday.
+MONTEVIDEO, July 5 (Reuters) - Consumer prices in Uruguay inched 0.15 percent higher in June, bringing the 12-month inflation rate to 5.31 percent, according to data released by the government on Wednesday.

 The 12-month figure was within the central bank's target range of 3 percent to 7 percent inflation for full-year 2017.